About Black Hills Ski for Light Bus Across Nebraska

 What is the Ski for Light event?

 The event is a wonderful get away that has fringe benefits offered as you become successful in outdoor activities that even you may have thought were not possible for you.
-The week-long event each January offers lodging, meals, entertainment, all ski equipment, lift ticket, sleds, snowmobiles, and all in city transportation for each participant at the cost of $200 for the week.
+The week-long event each January offers lodging, meals, entertainment, all ski equipment, lift ticket, sleds, snowmobiles, and all in city transportation for each participant at the cost of about $200 for the week.

 There is a concluding banquet which may be an additional cost.
-Some individuals may qualify to receive financial aid, and then the cost is $100 for the week.
+Some individuals may qualify to receive financial aid, and then the cost is about $100 for the week.
 If you qualify for financial assistance for the event, please be aware that this reduction in cost does NOT pertain to the bus transportation.
 In the past, fund raising has been able to considerably offset this cost to the individuals involved.

 How do I reserve my seat on the bus?

-Now is the time to contact Fontenelle Tours to reserve your seat on the bus.
+Now is the time to reserve your seat on the bus.
 This requires a $50 deposit which will be applied to the total of the cost of your travel.
 Our reserved bus is wheel chair equipped.
 By clicking on the register tab you can choose between electronically filling out the required form or printing the form and forwarding it by U.S. Mail.
 Either way it does require a $50 deposit.
 The address is on the application.
 Deposit checks will be cashed but the funds held in a separate account until close to departure.

 Remember that the expense of the bus travel and participation in the Ski for Light event are separate and participants are responsible to apply to both.